Citizens already hold deep insight into the risks they live with.

 TypePurposeWhen to use

-SensingSurface emerging risks, build collective awareness, identify blind spotsBeginning of adaptation planning, post-crisis sense-making
+SensingSurface emerging risks, build collective awareness, identify blind spotsBeginning of adaptation planning, post-crisis sense-making, community-led vulnerability assessments

-ActionMove from risk awareness to concrete intervention designTranslating plans into projects, community-led solution development
+ActionMove from risk awareness to concrete intervention designTranslating plans into projects, community-led solution development, cross-sector coordination

-AccountabilityTrack progress, evaluate effectiveness, maintain commitmentAnnual review, grant reporting, political accountability
+AccountabilityTrack progress, evaluate effectiveness, maintain commitmentAnnual review, monitoring, learning & impact evaluation, political accountability

 CoordinationEnable cross-boundary collaboration on shared risksCross-departmental coordination, public-private partnerships